 "Can I ask one?"
 Harry said quietly.
 When Chamberlain didn't answer, but kept staring at the Pensieve, Harry continued.
 "There's only one person whose motive I don't understand.
 Why did Amander Croaker want the Pensieve?"

-Chamberlain stared at him, puzzled.
+Chamberlain looked up at him.
 "Croaker?
 What are you talking about?
-He had nothing to do with . . . with this.
-What makes you think he did?"
+He had nothing to do with it.
+What makes you think he wanted it?"

-Harry was shocked.
-"He didn't?
-He didn't want me sacked for fouling up when we took it from Hogwarts?"
+"He didn't want me sacked for fouling up when we took it from Hogwarts?"
 Do you believe him? he sent to Ginny.

 "I have no idea," said Chamberlain curtly.
-"Didn't you screw up?"
+"Didn't you foul up?"

 Fleur spoke to Patience sharply in rapid French, and Bill also said something.

 "What did you say?"
-Ron demanded, frowning at Bill.
+Ron frowned at Bill.
 "Translate, will you?"

 "It was nothing," Bill said.
 "Fleur said she didn't believe that, but I said to let her talk."

-The veela took her husband's hand and held it.
-"She wanted to 'ide ze Pensieve at your parents' 'ouse because she knew zat you would never go zere.
-But zen Mundungus Fletcher saw you zere before ze Pensieve was moved from 'Ogwarts, and she was afraid you would go into zat room upstairs, and zen all our plans would be ruined."
+The veela studied him for a moment; Harry could not meet her eyes.
+"She wanted to 'ide ze Pensieve at your 'ouse because she knew zat you would never go zere.
+But zen Mundungus Fletcher saw you zere before ze Pensieve was moved from 'Ogwarts, and she was afraid you would go into zat room upstairs, and zen all our plans would be ruined.
+She told zat man, Croaker, to sack you."

 Still doesn't make sense, went from Harry to Ginny, but he didn't speak.
 Instead he turned to Ron.
 "We'll sort everything out at the Ministry.
-It'll all be in there."
+It will all be in there."
 He indicated the Pensieve, and gave a hand signal.
 Ron stepped forward and pointed his wand at Chadwick Chamberlain.

-"Sir, I'm taking you to the Ministry of Magic.
-You'll be held there —"
+"Sir, I am taking you to the Ministry of Magic.
+You will be held there—"

 "Ron!"
-Fleur took a step forward and her eyes flashed.
+Fleur rose and took a step forward.
 "Please, must you do zat in 'ere?
-'E is my uncle!
-Chadwick," she said in a low, throaty voice that made both Harry and Ron feel strangely sympathetic to her. "'Promise to go freely wit' zem."
+'E is my uncle.
+Chadwick," she said in a low voice, "'promise to go freely wit' zem."

 Chamberlain bowed his head, and gazed at his wife for a long moment.
 She caressed his face.
 A single tear ran down her cheek.